-If you were injured in a hit and run accident then our personal injury solicitors may be able to help you claim compensation, even if the driver cannot be traced or is uninsured.
+If you were injured in a hit and run accident then our personal injury solicitors may be able to help you claim compensation.

 If you've been injured in a hit and run accident, you may be wondering if you can claim compensation, especially if the driver cannot be traced, the good news is that you can.
 At Forbes Solicitors, we understand that hit and run injuries can have a life-changing effect, in most car accidents, compensation for the injuries and loss of earnings can be dealt with from the driver's insurance.
 However, in hit and run cases this is not always possible.
 Not all is lost, the Motor Insurers Bureau (MIB) provides a scheme to which insurance companies subscribe to cover situations involving untraced drivers.
 If the driver of the vehicle can be identified and turns out to be uninsured, then MIB effectively step in to act as if they were insured, under the Uninsured Driver's MIB system.

 Whether you have suffered head injuries, broken bones or were involved in a hit and run accident which has tragically resulted in a fatality, our road traffic accident solicitors can help you get the compensation you deserve, so you can access the medical treatment and the rehabilitation you need to move on.
 As with any road traffic accident, you are free to choose any solicitor you wish, and you do not have to use the services of the firm that your insurance company has recommended.
 Whether you are a cyclist, horse rider or a pedestrian, if you have been injured in a hit and run accident that was not your fault, report the incident to the police and contact our experienced hit and run lawyers today on 0800 689 3206.